r10r/activemwi/README.markdown

 # Description

-ActiveMWI is a mailbox waiting message manager.
-It opens a manager connection to the asterisk and hooks onto the login event of a peer.
+ActiveMWI is a mailbox waiting message notifier.
+It opens up a manager connection to the asterisk and hooks onto the login event of a peer.
 When it receives a login event it looks for new messages in the mailbox of the peer.
 If the mailbox contains any unread messages, then activemwi will originate a connection between the peer and the mailbox.